-So you have a few designs you really like and you've experimented with colour palettes, fonts etc. Now you just need to make the hard decision, which elements do you finalise to become your brand.
-Go with your instinct, one will probably stand out and if you feel like it needs some further refinement go for it!
+So you have a few designs you like, and you've experimented with colour palettes, fonts etc. Now you need to make the hard decision, which elements do you finalise to become your brand.
+A key rule to follow is to go with your instinct; after all, you are the designer and should have a good idea on what you like (and don't)

-At this point you should have: A marque, (type or image based) a colour palette you will stick to across your brand and a secondary typeface to be used on business cards CV's, web etc
+At this point, you should have: A logo, a colour palette and a secondary typeface to be used on business cards CV's, portfolio and websites.

-Then were straight back to the fun bit!
+5. Then we're straight back to the fun bit!

 Start applying your Logo to business card designs, your CV, and professional Social Media profiles, Portfolios, Behance, Dribbble, etc. Make sure you stick to the colour palette and use your branded Typefaces.